-- A. Be licensed by the California Department of Public Health (CDPH) as a general acute care hospital. - B. Meet all of the standards and requirements of a level II trauma center as set forth in Health and Safety Code, Division 2.5, Chapter 6, Article 2.5; California Code of Regulations, Title 22, Division 9, Chapter 7; and SJCEMS policies and procedures.
+- A. Be licensed by the California Department of Public Health (CDPH) as a general acute care hospital. - B. Meet all of the standards and requirements of a level III trauma center as set forth in Health and Safety Code, Division 2.5, Chapter 6, Article 2.5; California Code of Regulations, Title 22, Division 9, Chapter 7; and SJCEMS policies and procedures.
 SJCEMSA may establish standards that exceed the requirements specified in statute, regulation, or by the American College of Surgeons Committee on Trauma (ACS-COT).
 In any conflict between these standards the higher standard shall prevail.
-SJCEMSA shall have the sole authority and discretion to determine a hospital's compliance to standards. - C. Achieve accreditation from The Joint Commission or other accrediting organization acceptable to the Centers for Medicare and Medicaid Services. - D. Be eligible for the reimbursement of patient care services by the Centers for Medicare and Medicaid. - E. Obtain within one (1) year of designation by the SJCEMSA, and continuously maintain thereafter ACS-COT level II trauma center verification. - III.
+SJCEMSA shall have the sole authority and discretion to determine a hospital's compliance to standards. - C. Achieve accreditation from The Joint Commission or other accrediting organization acceptable to the Centers for Medicare and Medicaid Services. - D. Be eligible for the reimbursement of patient care services by the Centers for Medicare and Medicaid. - E. Obtain within one (1) year of Level III designation by the SJCEMSA an ACS-COT consultation visit.
+The ACS-COT recommendations shall be provided to the SJCEMSA within ten (10) days of receipt.
+The level III trauma center shall implement all of the ACS-COT recommendations within six months of receipt of the report. - F. Obtain within two (2) years of designation by the SJCEMSA, and continuously maintain thereafter ACS-COT level III trauma center verification.
+The designated level III trauma center may request that the SJCEMSA modify or waive this requirement if the designated level III trauma center is in substantial compliance with its designation agreement and actively engaged in seeking level II designation. - III.
 Required Services and Organization: - A. A trauma program medical director who is a board certified surgeon, whose responsibilities include, but are not limited to, factors that affect all aspects of trauma care such as: - 1.
 Recommending trauma team physician privileges. - 2.
-Working with the nursing and administration to support the needs of trauma patients. - 3.
-Developing trauma treatment protocols. - 4.
-Determining the equipment and supplies necessary for trauma care. - 5.
-Ensuring the development of policies and procedures to manage domestic violence, elder child abuse or neglect. - 6.
-Authority and accountability for the trauma quality improvement peer review process. - 7.
-Correcting deficiencies in trauma care and excluding from trauma call those trauma team members (physicians and non-physicians)
+Working with the nursing and administration to support the needs of trauma patients.